Does SEO Still Work In A Recession?

 What do we mean by this?
 It’s simple.
 Even during a recession, people are out there searching for products.
-People still have intentions to make purchases–maybe not right now for your industry, but eventually they will.
+People still have intentions to make purchases–maybe not right now for your industry, but eventually, they will.
 Your customers–even new customers–are still out there.
 Now it’s your job to find them…or more specifically, make them find you.

-Reasons Why SEO Works In A Recession:
+Reasons Why SEO Works In A Recession

-At times when the economy is struggling and marketing dollars just don’t go as far as they used to, SEO is going to be your business’s saving grace.
+At times when the economy is struggling and marketing dollars just don’t go as far as they used to, SEO is going to be your business’ saving grace.
 Why does SEO work during a recession, you ask?
 There are a number of reasons.

 - SEO is Cost-Effective: This is a big one, especially during a recession in which every dime must be carefully accounted for and spent with at least some kind of expected return in mind.
 Now we had better make this distinction early on.
 Notice we didn’t say that SEO is “cheap”.
-We said “cost-effective”.
+We said, “cost-effective”.
 What do we mean by that?
 Compared to your standard marketing and advertising costs, a concentrated and effective SEO strategy will bring you, by far, your biggest return on investment.
-If God forbid you have to cut off your PPC or social media advertising budgets, that’s it.
+If you find its necessary to have to cut off your PPC or social media advertising budgets, that’s it.
 No more PPC advertising.
 No more social media advertising.
 If you have to cut off your SEO budget, all of your hard work remains intact and the weight you’ve added to your website will STILL crank out leads, at least for a while.
 Remember, SEO is not billboard dollars spent trying to get your name in front of huge amounts of people, most of whom may have no interest in your products or services.
-The money you’re spending on SEO is spent with the SINGLE expectation that your brand reaches people who are already searching for what you’re selling.
+The money you’re spending on SEO is spent with the SINGLE expectation that your brand reaches people who are already searching for what you’re offering.
 These are valuable leads who are actively looking to buy and just need to find the right provider.

 - SEO is Essential: You’ve probably pieced this one together by now.
 SEO is essential to the future of your business.
 Optimizing your site from top to bottom will bring you leads you didn’t know existed.
 A high-ranking page is the ultimate endorsement for your audience and maintaining it through an extensive SEO strategy is vital.
 SEO produces an ROI other strategies can’t touch and the work you put in today will last so much longer than any other marketing strategy or campaign you’ll be running any time soon.
 If you want your business to come out on top once the recession has come to an end, then SEO is where it’s at.

-Why Is SEO Important Right Now?
+Why SEO is Important Right Now

 For a minute, think about what life will be like a year or two from now.
 The recession is over, people are happy, and things are basically back to normal.
 Life is good.